ktoso/rx-wiki/Transforming-Observables.md

 * `buffer(bufferOpenings, closingSelector)`
 [[images/rx-operators/buffer2.png]]
 > This version of `buffer( )` monitors an `Observable`, *bufferOpenings*, that emits `BufferOpening` objects.
 Each time it observes such an emitted object, it creates a new bundle to begin collecting items emitted by the source `Observable` and it passes the *bufferOpenings* `Observable` into the *closingSelector* function.
-That function returns an `Observable` that emits `Closing` objects. `buffer( )` monitors that `Observable` and when it detects an emitted `Closing` object, it closes its bundle and emits it as its own emission.
+That function returns an `Observable`. `buffer( )` monitors that `Observable` and when it detects an emitted object, it closes its bundle and emits it as its own emission.

 * `buffer(count)`
 [[images/rx-operators/buffer3.png]]